chickendrop89/yoda1/README.md

 ```

 ## Instructions
-- This script requires the device to be turned on (either by stepping or
+- This script requires the device to be turned on (either by stepping on or
 clicking the button on the back side of the scale) for it to be discovered.

-- After a succesful scan is complete, the script will automatically listen
+- When the device is discovered, the script will automatically listen
-for when the same MAC address advertises the weight data again.
+for all advertisments from it's MAC address indefinitely

 ## Basic Examples
 Running the tool to automatically discover any close `yoda1` scale, and listen for it